-M: So when you were getting your certifications, are there any methods that have really helped you in your work today?
+When you were getting your certifications, are there any methods that have really helped you in your work today?

-S: Definitely yes.
+Definitely yes.
 So to give you an example, to be more specific about what essentially has helped me is it's not technically a method that is written in books, but it's just the fact of respecting a dog's boundaries.